What is learning? From theory to practice

 Presentation

 The way the learning/training material is presented is essential.
-It should be good-looking, organized, and graded to suit the mental level of the pupil.
+It should be good-looking, organized, and graded to suit the mental level of the participant.
 Instructors should deliver it in a meaningful and interesting manner.
 The training material could be either offline (in books, syllabus) or online (in an LMS, webinar, or online presentation).

 Learning by doing and timely testing

 Repetition and practice are important for learning.
-Students should be encouraged to apply what they have learned (by taking an exam to assess their knowledge level) or to learn through activity.
+Learners should be encouraged to apply what they have learned (by taking an exam to assess their knowledge level) or to learn through activity.
 It sticks better if you have a personal experience with the learning material.
 You can read how you should do CPR from a book, but practicing on a dummy is much more valuable.

 How can you provide an effective learning experience?